 A high-quality languages education fosters children’ curiosity and deepens their understanding of the world.

-The introduction of French in KS2 focusses on practical communication, enabling children to express their ideas and thoughts and to understand and respond, both in speech and in writing.
+The introduction of Spanish in KS2 focusses on practical communication, enabling children to express their ideas and thoughts and to understand and respond, both in speech and in writing.

-At Petts Hill, French is taught in an interactive and motivating style using a range of resources including Rigolo French and Espresso as well as drama workshops.
+At Petts Hill, Spanish is taught in an interactive and motivating style using a range of resources including Espresso as well as drama workshops.
 A series of animated stories introduce new vocabulary and interactive literacy and oracy activities encourage children to apply their knowledge.
 Language is then developed through songs, making language learning fun and engaging.

 Children are taught to:

 - Listen attentively to spoken language and show understanding by joining in and responding

 - Explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words

 - Engage in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help